End-to-end deep meta modelling to calibrate and optimize energy consumption and comfort: Meta modelling

 During training, for each example, we compute the Mean Squared Error (MSE) loss, and combine consumption and temperature errors:

-where $N$ is the number of data in each example, $T_k$ and $Q_k$ are the ground truth at time $k$, and $\widehat T_k^{\theta_{\mathrm{meta}}}$ and $\widehat Q_k^{\theta_{\mathrm{meta}}}$ are the predictions given by the metamodel with the current value $\theta_{\mathrm{meta}}$ of the metamodel for temperature and consumption respectively.
+where $M$ is the number of data in each example, $T_k$ and $Q_k$ are the ground truth at time $k$, and $\widehat T_k$ and $\widehat Q_k$ are the predictions given by the metamodel with the current value $\theta$ of the metamodel for temperature and total consumption respectively.
 In the experiments below, as the inside temperatures and all consumptions are normalized, we chose the non informative value $\beta=0.5$.
 We chose the Adam optimizer \cite{Kingma2015AdamAM} and all simulations were computed on a single 1080TI GPU card.
-Table~\ref{table:train} displays the mean values and standard deviations of the loss function on the validation dataset after training.
-The table also displays the mean squared error $\mathrm{MSE_T}$ (resp. $\mathrm{MSE_Q}$) on the temperatures (resp. consumptions) only, as well as these same metrics computed only during occupation time: $\mathrm{MSE_T^{occ}}$ and $\mathrm{MSE_Q^{occ}}$.
-For a global consumption evaluation, we compute the absolute relative error on the cumulative consumptions $\Delta_{Q^{\mathrm{Tot}}}$.